Stonesjtu/go-docker/README.md

 Look at https://bitbucket.org/osallou/go-docker-ec2/overview for contextualization scripts to deploy an EC2 GO-Docker cluster.

+## Chef install

+You can install GoDocker master and slaves using Chef cookbooks, see https://bitbucket.org/osallou/go-docker-chef.
+Cookbooks can be used on EC2 or bare metal.

 ## Plugins

 Tool support plugins for Authorization, Scheduling and Execution.
 A few ones are provided but it is easy to create new one, following existing ones using Yapsy.